Hezbollah leader set to weigh in on Middle East war | Cyprus Mail

 The speech is also being anticipated more widely.
 Nasrallah is a leading voice in a regional military alliance established by Iran to counter the United States and Israel.

-Known as the “Axis of Resistance,” it includes Shi’ite Iraqi militias which have been firing at U.S. forces in Syria and Iraq, and Yemen’s Houthis, who have waded into the conflict by firing drones at Israel.
+Known as the “Axis of Resistance” it includes Shi’ite Muslim Iraqi militias which have been firing at U.S. forces in Syria and Iraq, and Yemen’s Houthis, who have waded into the conflict by firing drones at Israel.

 Wearing the black turban of a sayyed, or a descendent of the Prophet Mohammad, and Shi’ite clerical robes, Nasrallah is one of the most prominent figures in the Arab world.